404-5971/chess/README.md

 ## Acknowledgments
 - [Raylib](https://www.raylib.com/) for the graphics library
+- Chess piece designs by [Attribution if using specific assets]

 ## Copyright
-Copyright © 2024 [Tsdios].
+Copyright © 2024 [Your Name/Organization].
 All rights reserved.

 ## Project Structure
 ```